 photo credits @ ToB

-Unsurprisingly, Kooij continues to lead the race’s general classification and tops the standings in the cottages.com points and Sportive Breaks best young rider competitions.
+Victory means that Kooij also retained the lead in the cottages.com points and the Sportive Breaks best young rider classifications.

 You must be logged in to post a comment.